jspaleta/sensu-fedora-bringup/README.md

 ## Plan of Attack
 ### Sensu Core 1.x
 Mature and ruby gem based.
-Real Benefit here is Goal 2.
+Primary benefit: Goal 1.
 This is a great target for end-user consumable Fedora/EPEL repository packages.

 ### Sensu Core 2.x
 This is the new hotness.
 Go based and under heavy development.
-Real benefit here for Goal 2.
+Primary Benefit: Goal 2.
 This will hopefully lower the bar for community to test sensu 2.x including sensu 1.x to sensu 2.x migration paths.